centreon/centreon-documentation/en/releases/centreon-core.md

 - [Downtime] Planned downtimes are shown if one downtime is started
 - [Downtime] fixed PHP fatal error when saving a downtime on a hostgroup
 - [Graph] Fixed wrong scale and metric value with negative values
-- [Knowledge Base] Get correct link from template
+- [Knowledge Base] Get correct link from template.
+Based on [PR #10066](https://github.com/centreon/centreon/pull/10066)
 - [Resources Status] Fixed wierd behaviord of the ressources status page when applying filters and ordering by a specific column.
 - [Resources Status] Performance chart not displayed reliably on firefox
 - [UX] Do not display orphan menus in UI